 5. Moisturize Consistently

 It’s also important to prevent excessive dry skin from forming on your forehead, as this build up of dead skin can clog your pores and form blackheads.
 Fight dryness by moisturizing and using oil-free sunscreen to hydrate your skin and protect it from harmful UV rays from the sun.

 Certain makeup can clog your pores, so choose your products wisely and check the label when shopping.
 Look for makeup that describes their formulas as non-comedogenic, meaning it’s specifically designed not to clog your pores.

-Lastly, don’t touch your face and avoid squeezing or popping your own blackheads!
+Don’t touch your face and avoid squeezing or popping your own blackheads!
 You touch a lot of things during the day, so prevent excess dirt and grime from making its way onto your face by avoiding touching your face.
 Instead, make an appointment with a dermatologist or esthetician for professional extractions if needed.

 - Blackheads on your forehead are most commonly caused by excess oil, dead skin, makeup, and sweat.

 - If you use a lot of hair products, your forehead blackheads might be caused by product residue.

 - Effective solutions for targeting blackheads on your forehead include facial pore strips, cleansing and toning your skin, and exfoliating.

 - If standard treatments aren’t working for you, try professional treatments like extractions, laser and light therapy, chemical peels, and microdermabrasion.